Geography of Palau

 The Republic of Palau consists of eight principal islands and more than 250 smaller ones lying roughly 500 miles southeast of the Philippines, in Oceania.
 The islands of Palau constitute the westernmost part of the Caroline Islands chain.
-The country includes the World War II battleground of Peleliu and world-famous rock islands.
+The country includes the World War II battleground of Peleliu and the world-famous Rock Islands.
 The total land area is 459 km2.
 It has the 42nd largest Exclusive Economic Zone of 603,978 km2.